encode/uvicorn/docs/settings.md

 * `--reload` - Enable auto-reload.
 * `--reload-dir <path>` - Specify which directories to watch for python file changes.
 May be used multiple times.
 If unused, then by default all directories in current directory will be watched.
+* `--reload-exclude-dir <path>` - Specify which directories exclude from watching for python file changes.
+Can not be used with **--reload-dir** at the same time.
+May be used multiple times.

 ## Production